ACN Foundation Scholarships, Grants and Awards

 Selection criteria

-• Demonstrate the direct relevance of this unit to their nursing practice, emphasizing how it will enhance their ability to provide specialized care for patients with endometriosis and chronic pelvic pain.
+• Demonstrate the direct relevance of this unit to their nursing practice, emphasising how it will enhance their ability to provide specialised care for patients with endometriosis and chronic pelvic pain.

 • Outline a clear plan for disseminating the knowledge gained from this study to their colleagues, including methods such as presentations, workshops, and the development of educational materials.